SiriBatchu/LLM-Finetuning-and-Pretraining-with-Unsloth-AI/README.md

 This repository contains code, Colab notebooks, and video tutorials demonstrating various techniques for fine-tuning, aligning, and deploying large language models (LLMs) using the Unsloth library for high-performance training.

-The project covers the following key workflows (corresponding to assignment parts A-G):

-A: Fine-tuning open-weight LLMs for specific tasks (e.g., coding instruction following with Llama 3.1).
+A: Fine-tuning open-weight LLMs for specific tasks

 Efficient Fine-tuning using QLoRA adapters with Unsloth optimizations.
 Uses 4-bit quantization for significant memory reduction.